📣 Announcing GrowSurf for Startups! Eligible startups can receive discounts. Apply here →

 Research and Qualify Prospects

-• Personalize Your Emails: When used correctly, personalized marketing is a powerful tool to grow your business.
-Email prospects prefer reading messages that are tailored based on their needs and interests.
-By qualifying your leads, you can get vital customer data to target those needs and interests.
+When used correctly, personalized marketing is a powerful tool to grow your business.
+Email prospects vastly prefer reading messages that are tailored based on their specific needs, interests, and context - which you can only achieve through diligent research and lead qualification.
+By gathering those vital customer insights, you ensure your cold emails:

 Use Appealing Subject Lines

-There is no second chance when creating a first impression, so here are a few tips for writing effective subject lines:
+There is no second chance when creating a first impression, so crafting an attention-grabbing subject line is crucial.
+Here are some proven tips:

-The keeping-it-brief strategy applies not only to the subject line.
-It applies to the entire email as well.
-The body should be 3 to 4 lines at most.
-Also, the word count should not exceed 100 words.
+The keeping-it-brief strategy applies not only to the subject line, but to the entire email as well.
+The body should be 3-5 concise, value-packed sentences at most, with a total word count under 100 words.
+This allows you to quickly communicate your value proposition and call-to-action without overwhelming the recipient.

 Send Emails At The Right Time

-Send emails at the right time when recipients have the time to pore on them.
-Consider the suggestions from a recent study by Coschedule
+Timing is critical for ensuring your cold emails actually get read.
+Send them at the right time when recipients are most likely to have the bandwidth to review and respond.
+Consider the suggestions from a recent study by Coschedule:

 email people at the best time